Maggie Moore: Early life and career

+20th century

 Shortly after she married for the second time in 1902, to Harry R. Roberts, she toured Australia (July 1902 to July 1903), New Zealand (July to November 1903) and then Australia again (December 1903 to July 1904), with a repertoire of comedies and comedic melodramas, including Struck Oil.
-She left Australia for the United States via England, and until 1908 travelled in the United States and Great Britain.
+Over the next several years, she travelled in the United States and Great Britain.
 In London she appeared with George Graves and Billie Burke, among others.
-Back in Australia she played a starring season between 1908 and 1912, occasionally reviving Struck Oil with her husband as John Stofel and making a film of the same name, which was released in October 1919.
+From 1908 to 1912, in Australia, she and Roberts played seasons of Struck Oil, among other appearances; they released a film adaptation in 1919.

-In 1915 she returned to the Royal Comic Opera Company, and for some years played smaller parts with finish and distinction.
-In 1918 she played the character of Mrs. Karl Pfeiffer in Friendly Enemies, and it has been said of her that "she imbued the character with a dignity and gentle pathos which crowned her long career with fresh laurels".
-At this time, when not touring, her home was a cottage called "Francisco" in Rose Bay, Sydney, where she kept a number of animals.
+Beginning in 1915, rejoining Williamson's Royal Comic Opera Company, she played character roles including Mrs Karl Pfeiffer in Friendly Enemies (1918), earning warm reviews.
+When not touring, her home was a cottage called "Francisco" in Rose Bay, Sydney, where she kept a number of animals.
 In 1920 she played in the "mystery musical comedy" F.F.F., which toured in Australia.
 In 1920–21, she played Mahbubah in the first Australian production of Chu Chin Chow alongside C. H. Workman.
-She played Lizzie Stofel as her last stage performance in 1924.
-That year, she celebrated the fiftieth anniversary of her first appearance in Australia, and in 1925 retired to California to live with her sister, Mrs Comstock.
-There she was offered an engagement in Lightnin with J. D. O'Hara, but she did not accept it.
+She played Lizzie Stofel in Struck Oil as her last stage performance in 1924.

-Moore died at San Francisco after having an operation to remove her leg, following a cable car accident on March 15, 1926, aged 74.
+Moore retired to California in 1925, residing with her sister, Mrs Comstock.
+In her more than fifty years on the Australian and other stages, her roles ranged from comic opera to melodrama, comedy, drama and the dame characters in pantomime, and she was skilled at step-dancing She died in San Francisco, after having an operation to remove her leg, following a cable car accident on March 15, 1926, aged 74.
 Her second husband predeceased her.
 She was interred at Holy Cross Cemetery in Colma, California.